Divorce financial settlement guide

 Financial Settlement FAQ's

-Do you need to go to court to get a divorce settlement?
+Do you need to go to court to get a divorce financial settlement?

-In some divorces, a judge from the family law court may request more details of how the agreement was decided and ask if the details are understood if it appears to be unfair.
+In some divorces, a judge from the family law court may request more details of how the financial arrangement was decided and may ask if the details are understood, if it appears to be unfair.

-How long does it take to get a financial settlement?
+How long does it take to reach a financial settlement in divorce?

-For a divorce/dissolution only - it takes on average four to six months to complete the process.
+For a divorce/dissolution only - it takes a minimum of seven months to complete the process.

-If you're sorting out your finances and legalises your arrangement through the courts at the same time and are amicable the process takes on average six to twelve months.
+If you're sorting out your finances and going through the court to make your financial agreements legally binding and are amicable the process takes on average nine to ten months.
 If things are acrimonious and need to go through court, it can take a lot longer.